wiselenium/wiselenium/README.md

 </dependency>
 ```

-#### Page Object Pattern
-A page must have either a no-arg constructor or a constructor that takes a WebDriver as only argument.
-Every component (`@Component`), frame (`@Frame`) and WebElement field of the page will be automatically injected by the wiselenium page factory.
-If the no-arg constructor is used, you can annotate a WebDriver field with @Root and have it automatically injected also.

-#### Create your Components
+#### How to create and use your Components
-A component is any type annotated with `@Component` and must have a no-arg constructor.
+A component can be any type annotated with `@Component` and a no-arg constructor.
-Every other component, frame or WebElement inside the component will be initialized on a lazy mode.
+Each of its encapsulated components, frames and WebElements will be automatically initialized on a lazy mode.
 That way, you can easily create some really nice structures.
-You can have the corresponding WebElement injected by annotating a field of your component with @Root.
+If you want access to its corresponding WebElement, you can use the `@Root` annotation on a WebElement member to have it injected.

+#### How to create and use your Pages
+A page can be any type with either a no-arg constructor or a constructor that takes a WebDriver as only argument.
+As of wiselenium Components, your page inner components, frames and WebElements will be automatically injected.
+The `@Root` annotation will also work here if you want to inject the WebDriver for the page.

+#### Putting it all together in an example

 1) Creating your component:
 ```java